 The sales follow-up is where most deals are won.
 Unfortunately, it’s also where most deals are lost, especially when sales reps don’t make enough follow-up attempts to work a lead and ultimately close the deal.
 Whether you’re a sales development rep looking to get a leg up on the competition or a sales manager looking to improve your team’s performance, these sales follow-up stats should help.
-How do you compare?
-How does your team compare?
-How does your organization compare?
+The answers to these questions are a great place to start in understanding your sales process and the changes, if any, you may need to make:

-80% of Sales Require Five or More Follow-Up Phone Calls
+80% of Closed Sales Require Five or More Sales Follow-Up Phone Calls

 Salespeople are always eager and willing to close a deal the first time they talk to a prospect, but very few sales occur at this stage.
 Studies reveal that on average 80% of sales occur only after at least five follow-ups beyond the initial sales contact.
 That’s why tenacity sometimes beats out talent in sales.
 If everyone was ready to fork over cash to the first person to call them up with an incredible offer, there’d be a lot more salespeople making a lot more money.
 The truth, however, is that sales is hard, and many people simply don’t have what it takes to survive in this profession—they don’t have the tenacity to persevere.